 Here’s another 3D printing project that allows you to create a motor-free robot arm that can fit on your desktop.

-This mechanical project is excellent for beginners as it’s free of any electricity or motor designs.
+This mechanical project is excellent for beginners because it’s free of electricity or motor designs.

 You can get the free files for this project here.
 Plus, if you have circuitry knowledge, you can modify your design to include a motor.

-It might be tricky to move the arm around at first, but it would become an excellent addition to your desk once you get used to it.
+Moving the arm around at first might be tricky, but it would become an excellent addition to your desk once you get used to it.

 The deer scarer is a zen garden tool that produces satisfying and soothing clunks and water noises.

 It’s a great project that’ll fit wherever you need relaxation.
-Also, if you want to add more zen to your life, this project is a good option.
+Also, this project is a good option if you want to add more zen to your life.

 However, you’ll need some additional components with your 3D-printed parts to fully make this deer scarer.
 These extra components include: